joshuafhiggins/ButterEngine-Java/README.md

 # Butter Engine

 Butter Engine is a game engine made in LWJGL and uses it's subset libraries for various tasks.
-What orginally started out as a simple rendering library to make the use of LWJGL easier is now becoming a fully fleged engine and with the hope to fill the same role as Garry's Mod in end user development.
+What originally started out as a simple rendering library to make the use of LWJGL easier is now becoming a fully fledged engine and with the hope to fill the same role as Garry's Mod in end user development.

 ## What's left to do: